WebAssembly/spec/document/core/valid/types.rst

    }

 .. note::
-   This restriction may be removed in future versions of WebAssembly.
+   The restriction to at most one result may be removed in future versions of WebAssembly.

 .. index:: table type, element type, limits